LabinotVila/oci-image-java-distroless-debian-mount-s3/README.md

 Hi
 ```

-which means that `mount-s3` command is available in the image.
+which means that `mount-s3` command is available in the container.